 Climb to the top of the Sydney Harbour Bridge with BridgeClimb for breathtaking views, or zoom, fishtail and power brake at incredible speeds in a jet boat on the harbour, with operators such as Thunder Jet, Oz Jet Boating, Harbour Jet and Sydney Jet.

 How about diving with three-metre sharks at the Sea Life Sydney Aquarium?
 You don’t need any scuba diving experience to meet a shiver of fearsome-looking grey nurse sharks, as well as huge stingrays and other creatures of the deep.
 The kids will love the king penguins from Antarctica.

-Gliding is exhilarating.
-Take a tandem sailplane flight with either Sydney Motor Glider Flight in Camden and enjoy the thrill of thermal soaring.
-A motor glider can take off and climb before switching off the engine and then gliding and landing like a conventional sailplane.or
+Take a tandem sailplane flight with Southern Cross Gliding or Sydney Motor Glider Flight in Camden and enjoy the thrill of thermal soaring.
+A motor glider can take off and climb before switching off the engine and then gliding and landing like a conventional plane.

-For an adrenaline rush at 14,000 feet, try tandem skydiving with either Sydney Skydivers or Skydive Sydney-Wollongong.
-Too high?
+Test your nerves in a raft with friends or kayak solo, riding the rapids at the Penrith Whitewater Stadium, a 2000 Sydney Olympics venue.
 Then go to iFly Downunder and skydive indoors in one of the largest vertical wind tunnels in the world.
 Kids as young as three can defy gravity in the wind tunnel.

 Try out the faster rollercoaster zip line in the world at Treetop Adventure Park, where you’ll also find over 100 challenges suspended above the forest floor.
 At Sydney Olympic Park you can try the flying trapeze, tight wire and learn to juggle with Circus Arts Sydney.